kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 ```

 Suppose I want to write into that file.
-I will be using following Golang program - this program will add and append a couple of lines:
+I will be using following Golang program - this program <a href="https://raw.githubusercontent.com/kroen3n/Tut0rialz/master/LinuX/Capabilities/write_into_file.go"> write_into_file.go </a> will add and append a couple of lines:

 ```
 package main